logicly-au/pmhc-mds-user-documentation/doc/faqs/system/uploading.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each item is a column in the file/worksheet.
 The 'Field Name' should be used for
 the column headings.
-These values can be found at :ref:`file-format`, or
+These values can be found at `File format <https://docs.pmhc-mds.com/en/v1/data-specification/upload-specification.html#file-format>`_, or
-listed on the provided example file at :ref:`files-to-upload`.
+listed on the provided example file at `Files or worksheets to upload <https://docs.pmhc-mds.com/en/v1/data-specification/upload-specification.html#files-to-upload>`_.
 If the Column [Name]
 doesn't match identically you will receive the error above.

 .. _upload_invalid_org_path_error: